ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/7_GMLFunctions.md

 In our example the flipping horizontal direction on vertical collisions isn't enough un-collide the ball on the next frame.
 As a result the horizontal speed gets continuously flipped, and the ball stalls horizontally untile the collision/overlap ends

-To fix this, I'll update the logic to force collisions with ``oPaddle``, and ``oEnemyPaddle``, to explicitly force the ball to move right and left respectively.
+To fix this, I'll update the logic to force collisions with ``oPaddle`` and ``oEnemyPaddle``, to explicitly force the ball to move right and left respectively.

 Here's oBall's collision event w/ oEnemyPaddle:

 ```
-hspeed = abs(hspeed)
+hspeed = abs(hspeed);
 ```

-This uses abs() which takes the existing hspeed, and then outputs a positive version, Effectively forcing the ball to move to the right regardless of the current hspeed.
-Here's some more formal abs() documentation
+This uses ``abs()`` which takes the existing ``hspeed``, and then outputs a positive version, Effectively forcing the ball to move to the right regardless of the current hspeed.
+Here's some more formal ``abs()`` documentation

 > **abs()**: Short for "absolute value", it returns the positive version of the number
 * Input: an input number
-* Action: if the number if negative, multiply it by -1 (2 negatives make a positive 😉), otherwise leave it unchanged
+* Action: if the number is negative, multiply it by -1 (2 negatives make a positive 😉), otherwise leave it unchanged
 * Ouptut: positive version of the number

 Then we can use similar same logic to force left movement when the ball hits the player's paddle